The Complete Guide to Slack Status Icons and Presence Indicators

 Can I manually set my Slack status to Active?

 No. Slack only allows you to manually set your presence to Away — not to Active.
 Active status is assigned automatically based on real keyboard and mouse activity within the Slack client.
-To maintain an Active presence without physically using Slack, you need a third-party tool such as Stay Green On Slack that maintains the connection from outside your device.
+To maintain an Active presence without physically using Slack, you need a cloud tool such as Stay Green On Slack that maintains the connection from outside your device.

 Why does my Slack show Active on mobile but Away on desktop?